SughoshKulkarni/WildWav/README.md

 ## Prediction

-The model is trained to detect three birds (Cardinal, Mourning Dove, and Pigeon).
+The model is trained to detect three birds (Cardinal, Mourning Dove, Pigeon, and Blue Jay).
 More birds will be added soon.